About the Farm

 We are an 80-acre organic farm in the Catskill Mountains of New York State.
 We grow fruit, vegetables, make hay, and raise chickens, turkeys, sheep and goats for eggs, meat, and wool.
-The on-site Renewable Energy Education Center consists of a 120’ tower and 10kw wind turbine, 12.5 kw of solar electric, 64 solar thermal tubes, air source heat pumps, a straw bale building, used vegetable oil truck and furnace, LED lighting and other energy savings measures, which provide nearly 100% of our energy needs.
-There is no other farm like us!
+The on-site Renewable Energy Education Center consists of a 12.5 kw of solar electric, 64 solar thermal tubes, air source heat pumps, a straw bale building, used vegetable oil truck and furnace, LED lighting and other energy savings measures, which provide nearly 100% of our energy needs.
+The tornado took our once-standing 120’ tower and 10kw wind turbine There was no other farm like us!